 Louis de Luze Simonds (1852-1916) moved in to Priory Lodge from Audleys Wood, soon after his wedding in January 1880.
 (The Reading Observer of May 22nd 1880 reports on the sale of furniture from the house) He renamed it ‘The Point’ after his family summer home on Long Island, New York, because of his happy memories of his times there as a child.
 It is a valid assumption that Louis’ move to The Point was somehow facilitated by Blackall, so as to keep his young trainee close by, although the house was leased from Mr O.C.
 Maurice.

-The census of January 1881 shows his wife Mary living there with the newborn Frederick A Simonds (1881-1953).whilst Louis and his other uncle Henry Adolphus Simonds (1823-1910) are to be found in lodgings in Tiverton, listed as ‘Brewers’.
-It is safe to assume that Henry was showing his anointed successor the ropes down there!
+The census of January 1881 shows his wife Mary living there with the newborn Frederick A Simonds (1881-1953).
+Whilst Louis and his other uncle Henry Adolphus Simonds (1823-1910) are to be found in lodgings in Tiverton, listed as ‘Brewers’.
+So it is safe to assume that Henry was showing his anointed successor around the Simonds estate in Devon & Cornwall!

-In a letter to Louis’ parents in New York in1892, Mary Simonds, née Turnbull (1857-1930) explained the horrors of the time it caught fire on a Sunday shortly before Easter, when the house was empty save for a servant & Louis & Mary were walking home nearby.
+In a letter to Louis’ parents in New York in1892, Louis’ wife Mary Simonds, née Turnbull (1857-1930) explained the horrors of the time it caught fire on a Sunday shortly before Easter, when the house was empty save for a servant called Emily and their children Eric & Gavin.
+All whilst Louis & Mary were walking home from church and just passing the home of their neighbour Walter Palmer.

-They went to stay with Henry Adolphus Simonds (1823-1910) in Red Rice whilst the house was restored.
-The fire provided the opportunity to expand, so in the same year they added the ‘West wing’ (on the left of the frontage) to accommodate their growing family.
-In 1899 they moved to Audleys Wood to join their generous uncle Henry Adolphus Simonds.
+After a few days staying in nearby lodgings and sorting out all their salvaged belongings, they went to stay with Henry Adolphus Simonds (1823-1910) in Red Rice whilst the house was restored.
+Happily the property was insured, so the fire provided the opportunity to expand .
+So in the same year they added the ‘West wing’ (on the left of the frontage) to accommodate their growing family.

-In August 1900 they moved to Audleys Wood that had just been purchased by Henry Adolphus.
-The 1901 the census shows Louis & his wife Mary + daughter Louise at Audleys Wood, with his brother Fred (1858-1952) but no other children.
+By August 1900 they had moved to Audleys Wood that had just been purchased by their generous uncle Henry Adolphus.
+The 1901 the census shows Louis & his wife Mary + daughter Louise at Audleys Wood, with Louis’ brother Fred (1858-1952) but no other children.
 By this time, Frederick for example was already serving in the Boer War.
-Louis remained at Audleys Wood till his death in 1916.
+Louis remained at Audleys Wood till his sudden death from the flu in 1916.

 In 2020 the building was The Bath Hotel (formerly the Gatehouse Hotel) – as shown in the pictures above.

-Credits for much of the data & research for this page to:
+Credits for much of the data & research for this page are due to:

 David Ford, who runs an historical website : Berkshire History: